Mo Ostin

-Mo Ostin (born Morris Meyer Ostrofsky; March 27, 1927 – July 31, 2022) was an American record executive who worked for several companies, including Verve, Reprise Records, Warner Bros.
-Records, and DreamWorks.
-He was chairman and chief executive officer of Warner/Reprise from 1972 to 1994, signing the Kinks and Jimi Hendrix to the label.
-He was inducted into the Rock and Roll Hall of Fame in 2003.
+Mo Ostin (born Morris Meyer Ostrofsky; March 27, 1927 – July 31, 2022) was an American record executive.
+The chairman and CEO of Warner Bros.
+Records from 1972 to 1994 and co-founder of DreamWorks Records, he was inducted into the Rock and Roll Hall of Fame in 2003.

 Early life

 Ostin was born Morris Meyer Ostrofsky in New York City on March 27, 1927.
 His family was Jewish and fled Russia during the Russian Revolution.
 They eventually relocated to Los Angeles when Ostin was thirteen and operated a small grocery market close to the Fairfax Theatre.
 He attended Fairfax High School, before studying economics at the University of California, Los Angeles (UCLA).
 He subsequently commenced studies at the UCLA School of Law, but ultimately dropped out to support his family.